nginx/nginx-directive-reference/examples/README.md

 # examples

-These applications demonstrate potenial uses of the `reference-lib`.
+These applications demonstrate potential uses of the `reference-lib`.